ScottStetkiewicz/Scott-Website/content/home/experience.md

 weight = 8  # Order that this section will appear.

 title = "Experience"
-subtitle = "Outside of my most recent employment in post-excavation laboratory analysis and data science, I also have several years of experience in both commercial and academic archaeological fieldwork.<br/><br/> For more information about my teaching background, please refer to the 'Teaching' section."
+subtitle = "Outside of my most recent employment in higher education and data science, I also have several years of experience in both commercial and academic archaeological fieldwork.<br/><br/> For more information about my teaching background, please refer to the 'Teaching' section."

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format